carolwanjohi/angular-shell/README.md

 This project uses `nvmrc` to make ensure the same version of Node is used for tooling.
 Make sure your Node version is the same as the version description in the `.nvmrc` file or in the `package.json`'s `"engines"` object.

+### Install dependancies

+Run `npm install --save-exact` to install dependancies.

 ### Run locally

-Run `ng serve` for a dev server.
+Run `npm run start` for a dev server.
 Navigate to `http://localhost:4200/`.
 The application will automatically reload if you change any of the source files.

 ## Code scaffolding